 Part 6: A proper lounge visit (finally!)

-I won’t go into detail here, as the experience will be covered by a separate Lounge Report.
-I’ll add a link once that post is complete.
+I won’t go into detail here, as the experience is fully covered in a separate Lounge Report.
+Click on the supplied link to learn more.

 In brief: at opening time, 05:30 in the morning, I was literally the first person through the gate at CX’s The Bridge lounge, where I showered and tucked into a hearty breakfast whilst waiting for my onward flight.